-Classic Thousand Island Dressing, is the perfect condiment for salads, a secret sauce for burgers, topping Ruben sandwiches, dipping your fries in, and so much more.
+Classic Thousand Island Dressing is the perfect condiment for salads, a secret sauce for burgers, topping Ruben sandwiches, dipping your fries in, and so much more.
 It has a bold mystery history dating back to 1912 and possibly before.

 What did I find?

-- A 1959 National Geographic article states, “Thousand Island Dressing was created by Boldt’s chef.”
-Despite the earlier claims he was involved in the introduction of the salad dressing at the Waldorf, the chef failed to mention the salad dressing in his famous cookbook that was published during the time period in question.
+A 1959 National Geographic article states, “Boldt’s chef created thousand Island Dressing.”
+Despite the earlier claims he was involved in the introduction of the salad dressing at the Waldorf, the chef failed to mention the salad dressing in his famous cookbook that was published during the period in question.

-- When students of the University of Wisconsin tried to investigate the origin story for Thousand Island dressing in 2010, they found that the story often varied depending on who they spoke to.
-They discovered a third story, where the original recipe was based upon French dressing, supported by a recipe published in the 11th edition of The Fannie Farmer Cookbook dated 1965.
+When students of the University of Wisconsin tried to investigate the origin story for Thousand Island dressing in 2010, they found that the story often varied depending on who they spoke to.
+They discovered a third story, where the original recipe was based upon French dressing, supported by a method published in the 11th edition of The Fannie Farmer Cookbook dated 1965.

 You may all be thinking…

 Where in the Sam Hell are the Thousand Islands located?
-The Thousand Islands are an archipelago of 1,864 islands that straddles the Canada-U.S. border in the Saint Lawrence River, as it emerges from the northeast corner of Lake Ontario.
-They stretch for about 50 mile downstream from Kingston, Ontario.
+The Thousand Islands are an archipelago of 1,864 islands that straddles the Canada-U.S. border in the Saint Lawrence River as it emerges from the northeast corner of Lake Ontario.
+They stretch for about 50 miles downstream from Kingston, Ontario.
 The Canadian islands are in the province of Ontario, the U.S. islands in the state of New York.

 Which story is true?
-I wish I could tell you myself, I left more baffled then educated on the mysterious Thousand Island Dressing, that’s for certain.
-Like any vintage food background of a recipe, one will truly never know which is the truth.
+I wish I could tell you myself, I left more baffled then educated on the mysterious Thousand Island Dressing, that’s for sure.
+Like any vintage food background of a recipe, one will honestly never know which is the truth.